 To create your NFT, the first thing you need to decide is the purpose and concept behind your work.
 This will dictate everything from the style its created in and the buyers it’s marketed to.

 Choosing your concept should be simple.
 Deep down, you know what you want to create and what message you want to send.
-Whether it’s for pure creative expression, fun and entertainment or sending an ideological message, there are limitless opportunities when it comes to your concept.
+Whether it’s for pure creative expression, fun and entertainment, or sending an ideological message, there are limitless opportunities when it comes to your concept.

-Keep in mind, the NFT projects that harbor the most success tend to be the ones that have a strong sense of community.
+Keep in mind, that the NFT projects that harbor the most success tend to be the ones that have a strong sense of community.
 To appeal to a community, the art usually carries a potent message.
 A great example of an NFT project with an amazing purpose is the World of Women.
 When WoW launched in July 2021, its goal was to diversify the NFT space by attracting more women into it.
-Projects like these are ones that create the most buzz and are likely to get noticed.
+Projects like these are the ones that create the most buzz and are likely to get noticed.

 Once you know what kind of project you want to create, your next step is to choose a platform for your NFT to be minted on.
 NFT platforms are big marketplaces, a bit like Amazon or eBay, that allow your NFT to be seen and purchased by others.
 Let’s take you through some of the most popular.